 Driving better, smarter, and keeping your vehicle in good shape also helps.
 Using cruise control on a long drive will improve your car's energy efficiency and save gas.
 Also, avoid weighing down your car with luggage and keep your tires properly inflated.

 Flying less will also reduce your carbon emissions.
-However, if you are a habitual flyer, you can purchase carbon offsets to make up for your emissions.
+However, if you are a habitual flyer, you can buy carbon offsets to make up for your flight's carbon emissions.
+Further, choosing economy class costs the environment less than the increased footprint of larger business and first-class seats.

-Where you buy your goods and where they make them is important in calculating a precise carbon footprint.
-This is because shipping vessels use fossil fuels which emit CO2.
+Where you buy your goods and where they make them are important in calculating a precise carbon footprint.
+This is because shipping vessels use fossil fuels which emit CO2 and contribute to global greenhouse gas emissions.

 When you shop, choosing locally made food and other items that have not traveled miles and miles ensures that the emission quota is passed on to you because that purchase is tiny.
-Not to forget that buying products manufactured in your locality helps to boost the economy of the community.
+Not to forget that buying products manufactured in your locality helps boost the community's economy.

-Also, eco-friendly alternatives of an available product are a better choice than overseas purchases that have to be shipped thousands of miles to get to you.
-So before requesting shipping of that 100% organic food item from China, check the farmers market near you first.
+Also, eco-friendly alternatives of an available product are better than overseas purchases that have to be shipped thousands of miles to get to you.
+So before requesting shipping of that 100% organic food item from China, check the farmer's market near you first.
 You would be amazed at the quality and abundance of local products if you took the time to search for them.

 The energy sector is one of the highest contributors to climate change, as most systems depend on coal, natural gas, or fossil fuels.
-Changes in energy usage can go a long way to reduce your carbon footprint.
+Changes in energy usage can go a long way toward reducing your carbon footprint.

-Making your home or office energy efficient can start with replacing incandescent light bulbs with LED or fluorescent alternatives.
-You’ll also find these simple changes help you save electricity at home and some money to boot.
-You could also consider using wind power or solar power to run your home.
+Making your home or office energy efficient can replace incandescent light bulbs with LED or fluorescent alternatives.
+You'll also find these simple changes help you save electricity at home and some money to boot.
+You could also consider using wind power, installing solar panels, or using other types of solar power to run your home.
 These are green energy sources that have minimal ongoing impacts on the environment.

 Other things you can do to minimize your energy use include turning off electronics when they are not in use.
 Use the water heater fewer times and use less air conditioning during the summer and more of the electric fan.

 Also, if you have equipment and vehicles that use fuel, ensure that they are fuel-efficient.
-This is not difficult to do; properly inflated tires can increase your vehicle’s fuel efficiency by 3%.
+This is not difficult to do; adequately inflated tires can increase your vehicle's fuel efficiency by 3%.

 When purchasing electronics, look out for the Energy Star mark; it is an energy efficiency certification.